 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dewberry include Duxbury, Dewsbury, Dusebury, Dusbury, Jewsbury and others.

 This web page shows only a small excerpt of our Dewberry research.
 Another 117 words (8 lines of text) covering the years 172 and 1729 are included under the topic Early Dewberry History in all our PDF Extended History products and printed products wherever possible.

-Another 35 words (2 lines of text) are included under the topic Early Dewberry Notables in all our PDF Extended History products and printed products wherever possible.
+Another 23 words (2 lines of text) are included under the topic Early Dewberry Notables in all our PDF Extended History products and printed products wherever possible.